egnrse/configs/README.md

 ### general Theme
 *(egnrseTheme.\*)*
 still a work in progress
 The Idea is to have one file where I can change all colors for all apps/packages I use.
 Currently, I use 3: egnrseTheme.css/\*.conf/\*.sh .
-In many configs the colors are still hardcoded. (eg. dunst, tofi, rofi)
+In many configs the colors are still hardcoded. (eg. dunst, tofi, rofi, some waybar modules)

 ### Misc